seansteel3/random_trader/README.md

 ![image](https://user-images.githubusercontent.com/67161057/187977775-5cb59c09-f0a3-4bb5-a7f8-b1afba3111a2.png) ![image](https://user-images.githubusercontent.com/67161057/187978138-c7c12021-a34b-41cf-9006-1cb52777cd9a.png)

-When holding lower thresholds for stop loss orders constant, in general, the average returns and chance of ten to decrease logarithmically and increase linearly respectively.
-These observations reinforce the idea of taking frequent gains when they arise is more beneficial than waiting for the security to increase in value.
-This further implies that securities tend to either fluctuate or increase in value in smaller increments, rather than make larger positive price changes.
+When holding lower thresholds for stop loss orders constant, in general, the average returns and chance of negative returns tend to decrease logarithmically and increase linearly respectively.
+These observations reinforce the idea that taking frequent gains when they arise is more beneficial than waiting for the security to increase in value.
+This may also imply that securities tend to either fluctuate or increase in value in smaller increments, rather than make larger positive price changes.

 ![image](https://user-images.githubusercontent.com/67161057/187977596-52d25839-ad8a-493f-912b-5ea5521a2f60.png) ![image](https://user-images.githubusercontent.com/67161057/187979964-50fd798d-b54d-48d6-9575-c6078d48be15.png)